-Environmental Studies; Director of Environmental Studies; Director of the Center for Bioethics; Professor of Philosophy, Affiliated Professor Law
+Environmental Studies; Director of Animal Studies Initiative; Professor of Philosophy, Affiliated Professor Law

 285 Mercer Street, Room 907